Erlik: Karaoghlanlar

-In religious practises
+In religious practices

-Erlik was worshipped in some traditional religions in Siberia and Central Asia, such as by Buryats.
+Erlik was worshiped in some traditional religions in Siberia and Central Asia, such as by Buryats.
 As Erlik is seen as the ruler of demons and the underworld, sacrifices are made for him to get rid of diseases or for the sake of people, who will enter the underworld after death.
 Alternatively people sacrifice to Erlik in order to get a higher rank in his underworld.
 Shamans who venerate Erlik are called Black Shamans (kara kam).
-Their practise is usually frowned upon, since they negotiate with demonic spirits.
+Their practice is usually frowned upon, since they negotiate with demonic spirits.
 Erlik cannot claim every soul but only the evil ones.
 When a person dies, Erlik sends a kormos (some sort of ghost) in order to take the soul, simultaneously, heaven sends a spirit to carry the soul to heaven.
 The alignment of the soul determines the outcome of the struggle of these two spirits.
 According to Verbitski, Turkic sources report that God once said to Erlik: